-our belief that chronic tendon injuries resulting from sports-related or occupational overuse is a significant unmet medical need;

-our belief that RCT-01 has advantages over current treatments such as the use of non-steroidal anti- inflammatory medication or corticosteroids which are limited in efficacy; our plan to complete the ongoing phase 1/2 clinical trial to test the safety and efficacy of injections of RCT-01 on patients suffering from chronic achilles tendinosis in Canada in 2016 and the details of this trial;

-our belief that the treatment of sun-damaged and aging skin with the associated fine wrinkles in aread of aesthetic importance (face, neck, hands, etc) represents a significant market;
+- our belief that chronic tendon injuries resulting from sports-related or occupational overuse is a significant unmet medical need; - our belief that RCT-01 has advantages over current treatments such as the use of non-steroidal anti- inflammatory medication or corticosteroids which are limited in efficacy; - our interpretation of the outcomes from a phase 1/2 clinical trial to test the safety and efficacy of injections of RCT-01 on patients suffering from chronic achilles tendinosis in Canada and the details of this trial; - our interpretation of the data from a phase 1 clinical trial to test the safety and certain biological outcomes of injections of RCS-01 in patients with aging and sun-damaged skin; - our interpretation of the date from a phase 1 clinical trial to test the safety and efficacy of injections of RCH-01 on patients suffering from androgenetic alopecia; - our belief that the RCI-02 dermal injector device will have applications in certain dermatological procedures and preparation for its commercialization is expected to be launched as soon as funds permit including building of commercial/clinical-grade prototypes, validation testing of such prototypes and filing of the regulatory submissions seeking a CE mark to market the device in Europe; - our belief as to the potential of our products; - our assumption that our agreements and working relationship with key service providers (e.g., contract manufacturer, suppliers, contract research organizations, etc.) and licensees/partners will continue in good standing; - our forecasts of expenditures; - our expectations regarding our ability to raise capital; - our business outlook; - our plans and objectives of management for future operations; and - our anticipated financial performance.

-our plan to complete a phase 1 trial for RCS-01 in 2016;

-our belief that a novel, injectable treatment for male and female androgenic alopecia represents a significant unmet market;

-our plan to initiate a phase 2 dose-finding trail for RCH-01 in 2016;

-our belief that the RCI-02 dermal injector device will have applications in certain and several dermatological procedures and that development of the device is expected to be completed in 2016;

-the potential of our products;

-our forecasts of expenditures;

-our expectations regarding our ability to raise capital;

-our business outlook;

-our plans and objectives of management for future operations; and our anticipated financial performance.